 Need any assistance with ad optimization, reach us.

-Utilizing technology tools:
+Utilizing technology tools

 You can make use of services that help you redeem the revenue lost by ad blockers.
-The 3rd party technology detects ad blocker and tries to furnish the ads that are blocked.
+The 3rd party technology detects ad blockers and tries to furnish the ads that are blocked.
 For instance, PageFair exclusively offers a similar solution for publishers.

 Note: There are a lot of 3rd party services in the market and so, it is advisable to verify the vendor before partnering.

-It works well for a premium and mid-market publishers.
+It works well for premium and mid-market publishers.
 In addition, if your content is highly exclusive, regardless of the market share, you can reap great benefits from this strategy.

-Requesting User to Whitelist:
+Requesting user to whitelist

 You can make use of short messages that convince users to whitelist your website so that the ad blocker won’t affect the ads shown in any way.